 You’ll first roast the tomatoes and bell peppers with a little olive oil, salt, and pepper in the oven a 400 degrees F for about 25 minutes.
 If you don’t have cherry tomatoes, that’s OK, you can use really any tomato varietal!

-While the veggies roast, you can boil off the pasta.
-Or if you want to make this recipe even more speedy, you can prep by boiling off the noodles in advance!
+While the veggies roast, you can boil and drain the pasta.
+Or if you want to make this recipe even more speedy, you can prep by boiling the noodles in advance!

 Then, sauté the diced shallot in a skillet.
 Once the tomatoes and red pepper have finished roasting, pulse them in a food processor to create a sauce and pour it into the skillet with the shallot.
 Add in the heavy cream, then cook until warmed through.
 Stir in the cooked pasta and enjoy!